carlosp420/nymphalidae_diversification/MS_revised.md

 on diversification (``p < 0.001``) (Table 3; character states available in supp. mat.
 17, code in supp. mat.
 18, and mcmc run in supp. mat.
 19).
-We combined the post-burnin mcmc generations from running BiSSE on 250 trees from the posterior distribution and found the same pattern as the BiSSE analysis on the maximum clade credibility tree (combined mcmc run in supp. mat.
+We combined the post-burnin mcmc generations from running BiSSE on 250 trees from the random sample of 1000 trees and found the same pattern as the BiSSE analysis on the maximum clade credibility tree (combined mcmc run in supp. mat.
 20;
 profiles plot of speciation rates in Fig. S3; boxplot of 95% credibility intervals in Fig. S4).